abogoyavlensky/automigrate/README.md

 [![CI](https://github.com/abogoyavlensky/automigrate/actions/workflows/checks.yaml/badge.svg?branch=master)](https://github.com/abogoyavlensky/automigrate/actions/workflows/checks.yaml)

 Database auto-migration tool for Clojure.
-Define models as plain edn data structures, and create database schema migrations based on changes of the models automatically.
+Define models as plain EDN data structures and create database schema migrations automatically based on changes to the models.

 ## Features

-- define db schema as **models** in edn **declaratively**;
+- define db schema as **models** in EDN **declaratively**;
-- **automatically migrate** db schema based on models' changes;
+- **automatically migrate** db schema based on model changes;
 - view raw SQL for any migration;
-- have ability to add raw SQL migration for specific cases or data migrations;
+- ability to add raw SQL migration for specific cases or data migrations;
 - migrate to any migration in forward and backward *[:construction: under development]* directions;
 - use with PostgreSQL *[:construction: others are under development]*;

 ## State

-Project is in **alpha** state till the `1.0.0` version, and it is not ready for production use for now.
+Project is in **alpha** state till the `1.0.0` version and is not yet ready for production use.
 Breaking changes are possible.